 Base44 Security Best Practices

 Protect your Base44-built application with these essential security practices.
-From secret management to database security.
+From secret management to authentication hardening.

 Verify your app follows these best practices automatically.